nielsonsantana/django-prepaid/README.md

+## Warning:

+This project differ from the original [django-prepaid](https://github.com/zhaque/django-prepaid).
+On this project, each Unit consumed generate a new row on the database, like a historical of consumption.

 Django prepaid
 ==============

 Django-prepaid is a low-level Django application to support prepaid service functionality.
-User can purchase a pack of `units' (it is up to project to define meaning of units, but think prepaid phone service and calling minutes to see the desired meaning).
+User can purchase a pack of `units` (it is up to project to define meaning of units, but think prepaid phone service and calling minutes to see the desired meaning).
 Every pack has an expiry date, defaulting to `settings.PREPAID_DEFAULT_EXPIRY_PERIOD'